[4 Steps] Django Social Login with Facebook

 • base.html

-This is the base file that is used to add header and extend other files.
+This is the base file that is used to add headers and extend other files.

 • login.html